 The main requirements outlined by the Federal Trade Commission (FTC) include:

 If there are leads on your email list that live in Europe, you should also familiarize yourself with the General DataProtection Regulation (GDPR).
 These guidelines for the European Union are stricter than the CAN-SPAM regulations and are taken very seriously.

 Email campaigns are effective at generating leads, no matter what industry you're in.
 A great way to keep them personal and trustworthy is to provide a phone number where your clients or potential customers can expect to reach you.
 Unfortunately, with the number of leads an email can bring, keeping up may prove to be a challenge.
 But it doesn't have to be, and that is where Smith.ai virtual receptionists can help.

 We can qualify and intake new leads, book appointments, and collect payments.
-Whether you are getting calls, texts, or Facebook messages, our trained virtual receptionists are capable of gathering and screening those leads and passing along the ones that are the most qualified to convert.
+Whether you are getting calls or texts, our trained virtual receptionists are capable of gathering and screening those leads and passing along the ones that are the most qualified to convert.
 We even offer bilingual answering services for a more advanced, comprehensive, and satisfying customer service experience.